wagtail/rfcs/text/xxx-listblock.md

 * RFC: X
 * Author: Karl Hobley and Jacob Topp-Mugglestone
 * Created: 2020-12-11
-* Last Modified: 2020-12-11
+* Last Modified: 2020-12-30

 ## Abstract

-This RFC proposes to add UUID identifiers for ``ListBlock`` items.
+This RFC proposes to add UUID identifier for ``ListBlock`` items to allow them to be tracked across different revisions.
-This allows individual ``ListBlock`` items to be tracked across revisions which is not easy to do without unique identifies because ``ListBlock`` items can be added, removed and reordered.

 ## Motivation